-Phaselis was founded in 690 B.C. by colonists from Rhodes.
-Due to is geographical position, on an isthmus, it became the most important harbour city of the western Lycia and an important centre of commerce between Greece, Asia, Egypt, and Phoenicia.
-The city was captured by Persians after they conquered Asia Minor and in 334 B.C. by Alexander the Great.
-Alexander admired the beauty of the city and remained at Phaselis throughout the winter of that year, which elevated the city’s importance and prestige throughout the Mediterranean.
+Phaselis was founded in 690 BC by colonists from Rhodes.
+Due to its geographical position,on an isthmus, it became the most important harbour city of western Lycia and an important centre of commerce between Greece, Asia, Egypt, and Phoenicia.
+The city was captured by the Persians after they conquered Asia Minor and in 334 BC by Alexander the Great.
+Alexander admired the beauty of the city and remained at Phaselis throughout the winter of that year.
+This event elevated the city’s importance and prestige throughout the Mediterranean.
 After the death of Alexander the Great, Phaselis came under the rule of the Ptolemies and of Rhodes.

 After 160 BC Phaselis was absorbed into the Lycian confederacy under Roman rule.
-The city was under constant threat from pirates in the 1st century BC, and it was even taken over by the pirate Zekenites for a period until his defeat by the Romans.
-In 42 BC Brutus had the city linked to Rome.
+In the 1st century BC the city was under constant threat from pirates and was even taken over by the pirate Zekenites for a period until his defeat by the Romans.

-Hadrian visited Phaselis in 131 A.D.
+Hadrian visited Phaselis in AD 131.
 The Phaselisians erected statues in order to greet the emperor with a flamboyant ceremony.
 They also built a gate and an agora near the south harbour.
-Most of the remains which can be seen today, date back from this period.
+Most of the remains that can be seen today date back from this period.

 Upon entering the ancient site, the aqueduct, Phaselis’ best preserved and most impressive ruins, greets the visitor to the city.